sarandeep9596/deepfake_image_detection/README.md

-# 🧠 FakeDetect - Fake Image Detection UI
+# 🧠 FakeDetect - Fake Image Detection

 FakeDetect is a modern React-based web application designed to help users detect AI-generated or manipulated images using machine learning techniques like Grad-CAM and visual inspection tools.